ShanEllis/website_Ellis/content/faq.md

 #### I'm on the waitlist in position X in your course.
 Will I be enrolled?
 While our staff handle the waitlist, and I don't have access to it, I can tell you that typically ~3-5 people are let off each section's waitlist each quarter in COGS9, COGS 18, COGS 108.
 Additional sections will not be added.

-For COGS 137, it is being offered for the first time FA21.
-As a result, enrollment is capped at 50 students.
-Our staff will not enroll beyond 50 students, so I don't anticipate anyone getting off the waitlist, *unless* students drop the course.

 I absolutely understand why you all ask for this - I know how much you all struggle to get your schedules to work.
 But, I am but one person with hundreds of students each quarter.
 The more students, the more questions I get, the more projects there are to grade, the more staff there are to manage (none of which scales), and, as a result, the less I sleep and the less there is to give to each student.
 I already teach _so_ many students, and I care about doing that well.
 So, while I understand why you ask, I just wanted to explain why I cannot clear the waitlist.
 Hope this helps explain!

 #### Why can't I enroll in COGS 169 for Winter 2021?